DNR Permits, Leases & Authorizations

 Search in Alphabetical Order

 Agricultural Leases - The Division of Mining, Land and Water issues short or long term leases that allow for activities such as grazing, haying and crop harvesting.
-For more information, contact Adam Smith at (907) 269-8557 or e-mail him at: firstname.lastname@example.org.
+For more information, contact Erik Johnson at (907) 761-3863 or e-mail him at: firstname.lastname@example.org. or, Jennifer Willoughby at (907) 269-8549 or e-mail her at: email@example.com.

 Agricultural Land Use Permit - The Division of Mining, Land & Water issues land use permits that allow for activities such as grazing,haying and crop harvesting on state lands that are currently producing a crop.
 These permits are generally issued on a short term basis while adjudicating longer term authorizations.
 For more information, contact Clark Cox at (907) 269-8565 or e-mail him at: firstname.lastname@example.org.